biletnam/theatre-booking-akka-example/README.md

 ecs-service deploy dev-theatre-example 0.3 env/service.json env/dev.params.json -e env/dev.env
 ```

+A CloudFormation stack will be created named `dev-theatre-example` and that can be used to monitor the creation process.
-You can make sure the service works by accessing:
+Once the stack has been created successfully, you can make sure the service works by accessing:
 ```bash
 curl -k https://<ALB URL>/my-theatre/health
 ```